anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # IANA Considerations

-[@!RFC7480] defines the RDAP Extensions Registry.
-This document does not change the RDAP extensions registry nor its purpose.
+[@!RFC7480] defines the RDAP Extensions Registry (<https://www.iana.org/assignments/rdap-extensions/rdap-extensions.xhtml>).
+This document does not change the RDAP Extensions Registry nor its purpose.
 However, this document does update the procedures to be used by its expert reviewers.

 The RDAP Extensions Registry should have as a minimum three expert reviewers